Using LDT

 Set QoS Settings.

-QoS enables administrators to manage and control CTE-LDT impact to application workloads by monitoring and controlling the use of host system resources, such as memory or I/O utilization, during CipherTrust Transparent Encryption - Live Data Transformation.
+QoS enables administrators to manage and control LDT impact to application workloads by monitoring and controlling the use of host system resources, such as memory or I/O utilization, during CipherTrust Transparent Encryption - Live Data Transformation.
 Administrators can also choose schedules for data transformation, or manually pause or resume transformation operations.

 For more information, see Quality of Service.